 3 Analysis of the model

 In this section, we demonstrate that the model given by (6) can exhibit poverty traps, middle-income traps, and perpetual growth paths.
 Moreover, we show that an economy caught in a middle-income trap can exhibit chaotic fluctuations in the long run.

-In order to characterize the dynamics of the model given by (6), we consider the following three generic cases:
+To characterize the dynamics of the model given by (6), we consider the following three generic cases:

 Case 1 :

 $$1 > \beta_2 > \beta_1$$

 ,

 Case 2 : $\beta_2 > \beta_1 > 1$,

 Case 3 : $\beta_2 > 1 > \beta_1$.

 In Case 1, the external effects in both technologies are mild.
-The dynamics here has been extensively investigated.
-(See Ishida and Yokoo, 2004;, Asano et al., 2012; and Umezuki and Yokoo, 2019a.)
-Note that their models are generically not capable of generating chaotic dynamics, which would be in distinctive contrast with Cases 2 and 3.
-Case 2 is an extreme case where externality is strong enough for both of the technologies.
+The dynamics in this case have been extensively investigated, for example, by Ishida and Yokoo (2004), Asano et al. (2012), and Umezuki and Yokoo (2019a).
+Generically, these models are not capable of generating chaotic dynamics, in distinctive contrast to those in Cases 2 and 3.
+Case 2 is an extreme case where the externality is sufficiently strong for both of the technologies.
 Note that the condition in this case implies that each T_i is strictly convex.
 Consequently, we find that chaotic behavior is a ubiquitous feature for this case.
-Case 3 is the intermediate case where the external effect is weak or absent in one technology but strong in the other.
-3.1 Case 1: Periodic fluctuations As mentioned above, Case 1 reduces to the model ever studied by Umezuki and Yokoo (2019a).
-Therefore, we do not repeat this in detail here.
-The assumption that $1 > \beta_1 > \beta_2$ corresponds to the case wherein the external effects for both technologies (i = 1, 2) are not so high and the marginal productivity of capital is decreasing.
-Thus, the main results in Umezuki and Yokoo (2019a) apply to Case 1 of our model, and are summarized in the following proposition: Proposition 1.
-Suppose that $1 > \beta_2 > \beta_1 > 0$.
-Then the map (6) exhibits a periodic attractor of arbitrarily large period by choosing other parameters appropriately.
-Furthermore, aperiodic motions occur only for parameter values of measure zero.
-Proof.
-See Umezuki and Yokoo (2019a).
+Case 3, which is considered the most important, is the intermediate case where the external effect is weak or absent in one technology but strong in the other.
+According to empirical studies on the degree of external effects in production, in some industries the external effects in production are present and the degree of the effects ranges widely, whereas in other industries the null hypothesis of no externalities cannot be rejected (see footnote 8).
+Thus, the situation of Case 3 is consistent with empirical studies on the degree of external effects in production.